Visiting Dubai? Travel Tips Before You Go

 Before my first trip to Dubai, I had a lot of questions.
 I knew the UAE’s laws and customs were quite different from the UK, but I was still unsure what to expect.
 These are the travel tips for Dubai I wanted to know first.
 Here’s what was on my mind as I packed my bags, and the answers I learned.

 Travel tips for visiting Dubai

 This was one of my biggest questions before my first trip to this city.
 My advice is to just be respectful.
 I love my maxi dresses and skirts anyway so I took a few of these and wore a pashmina over my arms (when you are inside that aircon is cold anyway).

-At the beach and hotel pools, there’s bikinis everywhere, so just bring your normal swimming gear.
+At the beach and hotel pools, there are bikinis everywhere, so just bring your normal swimming gear.
 I wasn’t sure what to expect and brought my one piece and almost felt overdressed.
 Just cover back up once you leave.

-Part of my trip was for work, and given I mainly wear sleeveless pencil dresses that just come to just above my knees, I was concerned, but around the hotel, it didn’t matter, and I just wore a light cardigan or blazer over it.
+Part of my trip was for work, and given I mainly wear sleeveless pencil dresses that just come to just above my knees, I was concerned, but around the hotel, it didn’t matter.
+I just wore a light cardigan or blazer over it.

 What’s the best way to get around?